 Profoto B10 review: Comparing the power of the B10 vs B1 and B2

-Still not the proper review of the Profoto B10 yet, but I wanted to highlight one aspect of the Profoto B10 (B&H) – how its power compares to the Profoto B1 and B2.
+Something I mention in the review: Profoto B10 flash and want to highlight about the Profoto B10 flash (B&H / Amazon) – how its power compares to the Profoto B1 and B2.
 What specifically piqued my interest here, past the specs of 250Ws, is this video by Michael Anthony, where he mentioned that the B10 gives 2/3rd stops more light than the Profoto B2, even though they are rated for the same output: 250Ws.
 I must admit to being skeptical about this, so I decided to investigate further.

 The summary is that, the Profoto B10 really is more powerful than the spec sheet would suggest.

 With direct flash, the B10 gives 2/3rd stops more light than the Profoto B2, and about 1/3rd stop less than the Profoto B1.
 I was hugely surprised by this, and thought this might be due to how the light is spread by each flash.
 I therefore decided to test this by bouncing the flash into a large umbrella, and then metering what the output was – the results were fairly similar:

 The Profoto B10 gives 0.5 stops more light than the similarly rated Profoto B2, and only 0.5 stops less than the bigger Profoto B1.

 Note that I limited the scope of this test.
 I didn’t test for output with high-speed flash sync.
 Neither did I test for recycling times.